 When life knocks you out, it’s easy to get stuck in despair and all of the reasons why things will never change.
 It’s tempting to sit down and allow the immensity of the impending clean-up task to overwhelm you.
 But you stay there at your own peril.

-Life knocked me on my ass this past month.
+Life knocked me on my ass last August.
 The beginning of the school year is always the hardest for my extra needs son.
 Then hurricane Irma came along and shook things up right as we were about to hit our stride.
-After a new diagnosis, a week of no school, and cleanup efforts, I’ve had a hard time getting back on my feet.
+After a new diagnosis, a week of no school, and cleanup efforts, I had a hard time getting back on my feet.

-I’m still not up.
-Just as the world lies dumbfounded in the wake of Puerto Rico and Las Vegas and the unsettling state of affairs that implies, I’m on my knees trying to remember what the goal is and where the joy can be found.
+Just as the world lay dumbfounded in the wake of Puerto Rico and Las Vegas and the unsettling state of affairs that implied, I found myself on my knees trying to remember what the goal is and where the joy can be found.

 There’s a time and place for grief and anger, but when the morning comes, there is work to be done.
 It starts in your head.
 You can either let your thoughts reinforce your place on the ground, or you can intentionally shift them one at a time to help you move forward.